flaviagiammarino/machine-learning-blog/chronos_bedrock/readme.md

 ```

 ### 4. Compare the forecasts to the historical data stored in ClickHouse
-Now that the forecasts have been generated,
+Now that the forecasts have been generated, we can compare them to the historical data stored in ClickHouse.
+We again use ClickHouse Connect to query the database and retrieve the results directly into a Pandas DataFrame.

 ```python
 import pandas as pd